Are you tired of spending money on “boosting your posts” and getting no return?

 Back to the topic at hand, if you are boosting posts that have no call-to-action, you are basically paying to push a non-engagement focused statement out into the interwebs and I know I’m not willing to pay to do that.
 I assume you want your money to bring in leads, just like I do.

-So, if you are going to boost your posts, what things should you have in place before you boost a post?
+What things should you have in place before you boost a post?

 First of all, you want a strong capture process…